google/lovefield/docs/dd/02_data_store.md

 ## 2. Data Store

-In the beginning of Lovefield design, it was identified that two different data stores need to exist: a persistent backstore for applications that need persistence, and a volatile in-memory backstore for remaining applications and for testing purposes.
-By defining the interface of `lf.raw.BackStore`, the need to use persistent backstore in tests is vastly reduced, and data stores can be swapped for better test-ability.
+In the beginning of Lovefield design, it was identified that two types of data stores need to exist: persistent data store for applications that need persistence, and volatile data store for remaining applications and testing.

-> #### Why not persistent storage in testing?
-> One cruel fact of testing is that tests can fail, which is the reason why
-> tests exist.
-When tests fail, it needs to clean up after itself.
-Using a
-> persistent storage will make the clean-up way more complicated, especially
-> when a test is failed by a JavaScript exception.
-Moreover, most tests shall
-> not involve persistent storage anyway.

-As a result, there are two different data store implementations created:
-IndexedDB as the persistent store, and Memory as the temporary/volatile store.
+As time goes by, there are more needs to integrate with different persistent storage technologies.
+For example, the integration of Firebase allows developers to have the best of both worlds: a relational query engine on the browser-side, and a fully synchronized database among all clients on the Firebase server.

+As a result, Lovefield uses a plug-in architecture for data stores.
+All data stores implement `lf.BackStore` interface so that query engine can be decoupled from actual storage technology.

+For databases that features "upgrade mode", an `lf.raw.BackStore` interface is provided to handle that special case.

 ### 2.1 Common Nominator

-A data store has three methods:
+All data stores has three methods in common:

-* `init`: indicate the initialization of a data store, which typically means establishing connection to persisted instance.
-The database upgrade process is also initiated here.
+* `init`: indicate the initialization of a data store, which typically means establishing connection to a persisted instance.
+The database upgrade process is also initiated here when needed.
 The initialization also identifies maximum row id to-date and continue row id generation from there.

 * `createTx`: return a transaction object from data store, and hint the data store that an atomic writing operation is going to happen.
 The transaction